cprevite/ptdsAlpha/README.md

 ### Prerequisites

-You should get installed the *ptdsAlpha* package in R.
+You should install the *ptdsAlpha* package in your R console.
-You may need to download the software [ImageMagick](https://imagemagick.org/script/download.php).
+You may aslo need to download the software [ImageMagick](https://imagemagick.org/script/download.php).

 ## Get Started !